 opportunity to earn a placement award.
 There will be a post-race awards ceremony and

-The virtual run earlier this year continued the wonderful mission of this event during a very
+The virtual run in 2021 continued the wonderful mission of this event during a very

 challenging time and each walker or runner found unique ways to participate and support the Hollis

 Cancer Center and its work to offer patients and their families leading-edge services and advanced

 care necessary to conquer cancer.

 “The community support for this amazing charity event is always inspiring, and I imagine the 2022